Wall Street Pummels Zions Bancorporation National Association (ZION) After Recent Earnings Report

-Zions Bancorporation National Association (NASDAQ:ZION) went up by 2.26% from its latest closing price compared to the recent 1-year high of $51.64.
-The company’s stock price has collected 1.85% of gains in the last five trading sessions.
+Zions Bancorporation National Association (NASDAQ:ZION) went down by -3.49% from its latest closing price compared to the recent 1-year high of $51.24.
+The company’s stock price has collected 0.86% of gains in the last five trading sessions.
 Press Release reported on 01/08/21 that CORRECTING and REPLACING: Zions Bancorporation Announces Fiscal 2021 Earnings Release Dates

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.